PolyArch/cs259/04-miniproj-1.md

 Due: April 23rd, 11:59pm

-I recommend doing this assignment in groups of 2 (pair programming can work well), but 3 or 1 is okay too.
+I recommend doing this assignment in groups of 2 (pair programming can work well), but 3 or 1 is okay as well.

 You'll use CCLE groups feature to turn in your assignment into CCLE.